 Study Suggests Exercise Performance Increases With Oral CBD Usage

 A recent controlled study investigated the effects of 300 mg of CBD on the psychological and physiological responses in males who participate in endurance training.
-The study was undertaken because previous studies have suggested an athlete would have to take a very high CBD dose of 300–1500 mg to experience reductions in stress levels.
+The study was undertaken because previous studies have suggested an athlete would have to take a very high CBD dose of 300–1500 mg to experience reductions in mood levels.

 Does an acute (one-time) dose of CBD at a lower amount work?
 That was the question the study wanted to possibly answer.
 A typical CBD dose taken orally is 2-40 mg.
 The study gave the study participants 300 mg of CBD, the lowest level of a high dose.